joereddington/joereddington.github.io/_posts/2020-05-09-feature-phone.md

 title:	"Notes from using a feature phone for a week"
 ---

-_I'm aware there is a lot of priviledge in this post_
+_I'm aware there is a lot of privilege in this post_

 My phone broke last year (I'm late writing up this post) and I've took the opportunity to try going low tech.
 I spent about £25 buying [one of these](https://en.wikipedia.org/wiki/Nokia_3310) from eBay with a charger and £10 credit.
 It's effectively a burner phone and I feel very spy-like.